 - Desire to go on ski tours longer than 5 miles

 For those who want to develop the skills and confidence to get off the beaten path.
 This class will emphasize winter backcountry navigation and negotiating difficult terrain with safety and comfort.
-Intermediate cross-country skills and intermediate navigation (map/compass) are required.
+Intermediate cross-country skills and intermediate navigation (map/compass) are recommended.

 The Nordic Ski School is held in the winter and includes a combination of lecture and field sessions.
 Class dates are announced in October and the application period is typically open in December.